S

 • Pricing increased 20-30% since the Intuit acquisition.
 At 10,000 contacts, Mailchimp Standard costs $135/month vs MailerLite at $73/month — nearly double for comparable features

-• Deliverability declined 19.63% year-on-year (Q1 2025 vs Q1 2024).
-EmailDeliverabilityReport measured just 77.6% inbox placement.
+• EmailDeliverabilityReport measures 78.35% inbox placement with 20.03% going to spam.
 Shared IP infrastructure means your sender reputation depends on other Mailchimp users

 • Classic Automation Builder retired June 2025.
 The replacement is paywalled and widely regarded as basic compared to ActiveCampaign or Klaviyo.
 January 2022 security breach exposed 133 companies' data